Chasing Abbey

 Chasing Abbey are an Irish music group combining electronic production with influences from traditional Irish music.
 They formed in Tullamore, Ireland, in 2016 and the group consists of members Ronan Bell, Jonathan Byrne and Ted Conway.
 The trio first gained attention with their debut single "That Good Thing" in 2017, securing the band a record deal with 3 Beat UK and Universal Music Group.
 Their next EP, The Oddessy Project, debuted at number one on the Irish Music Charts in 2019.
 Following the release of their song "Oh My Johnny" in 2023, Chasing Abbey signed a record deal with Warner and dance label Spinnin' Records.
+Their debut album, Cyber Celt, was released on 18th September 2026.